Unispace365/ds_cinder/doc/basics/Dynamic Interfaces.md

 * **password_mode**: If true, will show bullets instead of text.
 Default: false

 **SOFT KEYBOARD PARAMETERS**
 * **type**: Determines which kind of keyboard this is.
-Valid types: standard, lowercase, extended, pinpad and pincode.
+Valid types: standard, lowercase, extended, simplified, pinpad and pincode.
 Standard has shift abilities and some extended keys.
 Lowercase is simplified and only has lowercase keys.
+Simplified only has letters, space bar, and delete keys.
 Pinpad is like an ATM pin pad with an enter button.
 Pincode is a number entry keyboard with a back/delete button.
 Default: standard
 * **key_up_text_config**: The text config of the text in the keys when not pressed.
 Default: keyboard:key:up
 * **key_dn_text_config**: The text config of the text in the keys when pressed.
 Default: keyboard:key:down
 * **key_up_color**: The color of the keys when not pressed.
 Engine colors allowed.
 Default: white